Tiozao-do-Linux/glpi-nginx/README.md

 # Customizing with Your Preferences

 The [Dockerfile](Dockerfile) file is very simple.
 Take a look and clear up any doubts.
-I used [AlmaLinux 10](https://almalinux.org/) as a base to install the packages related to PHP.
+I used [AlmaLinux](https://almalinux.org/) as a base to install the packages related to PHP.

 The [docker-compose.yml](docker-compose.yml) file can be edited to reflect your preferences (exposed ports, image versions, etc.).